 - Work in accordance with U of T statements, policies and guidelines.
-Examples include: - Confidentiality includes but is not limited to SPP, SP, Client, and role information. - Conflict of Interest real, perceived or otherwise. - Exhibit professional and ethical behavior at all times. - Maintain professional boundaries at all times with clients and limiting interactions to the workplace setting. - Respect the authority and knowledge of other professionals. - Exhibit sensitivity and respect for other beliefs, opinions, gender, race, culture, religion, sexual and gender preferences, and status - Abstain from speaking with candidates/learners "out of role" before or during the session; SPs should not be seen by any of the candidates/learners unless in role except for teaching sessions.
+Examples include: - Confidentiality includes but is not limited to SPP, SP, Client, and role information. - Conflict of Interest real, perceived or otherwise. - Exhibit professional and ethical behavior at all times. - Maintain professional boundaries with clients at all times and limit interactions to the workplace setting. - Respect the authority and knowledge of other professionals. - Exhibit sensitivity and respect for other beliefs, opinions, gender, race, culture, religion, sexual and gender preferences, and status. - Abstain from speaking with candidates/learners "out of role" before or during the session; SPs should not be seen by any of the candidates/learners unless in role except for teaching sessions.

-- To not receive any advice or recommendations from a physician tutor during the course of any sessions as constituting individual medical care or advice, and SPs should not actively seek medical advice from learners or faculty while performing their duties as an SP. - When simulating a physical role, should an abnormal finding be found, SPs can expect to be informed and advised to seek medical evaluation and treatment from the SP's personal physician/healthcare provider. - Keep all scenarios, cases, procedures, communications, and other related information confidential. - To not discuss learner performance, behaviors, or interactions outside of simulation - To not consume food or drink in any SP simulation, unless required by the scenario (SPs may bring a water bottle into the clinic room, but this must be kept out of sight during simulation) - Keep personal belongings out of sight within the clinic room during simulation. - Unless doing an online session (e.g., Zoom), turn off all mobile phones and electronic devices during training and simulation. - Maintain proper hygiene, grooming, and cleanliness always. - Be scent-free.
+- To not receive any advice or recommendations from a physician tutor during the course of any sessions as constituting individual medical care or advice, and SPs should not actively seek medical advice from learners or faculty while performing their duties as an SP. - Keep all scenarios, cases, procedures, communications, and other related information confidential. - To not discuss learner performance, behaviors, or interactions outside of simulation - To not consume food or drink in any SP simulation, unless required by the scenario (SPs may bring a water bottle into the clinic room, but this must be kept out of sight during simulation) - Keep personal belongings out of sight within the clinic room during simulation. - Unless doing an online session (e.g., Zoom), turn off all mobile phones and electronic devices during training and simulation. - Always maintain proper hygiene, grooming, and cleanliness. - Be scent-free.
 The University of Toronto is asking for voluntary cooperation towards a scent-reduced environment.
 Many other locations where we work are also scent-free. - Understand and agree that drinking alcohol or consuming drugs prior to or during a simulation session is expressly prohibited. - Understand and agree that vaping or smoking during a simulation session is expressly prohibited. - Abstain from posting any information on social media that can inform learners on case information, and role portrayal.
 This includes project information, listing learner, faculty, client or patient names, any information on case facts or the exam checklist.
-Before sharing a post related to the SPP on social media, ask yourself "is this information publicly available?" - If not, please do not post.
+Before sharing a post related to the SPP on social media, ask yourself "is this information publicly available?".
+If not, please do not post.